JohnMurray/romeo/readme.md

 ## Latest Progress
 Actors can be created, addressed, and communicated with.
 A basic runtime exists to execute messages over actors.
-The runtime operates as a basic event loop (with one event type).
+The runtime operates schedulers across multiple threads, each running a simplified event-loop.

 ## Currently Working On